 Mel: Revisit some locations from my first trip here ; Dynjandi Waterfall was the main one.
 Early snow and avalanche risk had driven me away in 2014, so it was the lure this time around.
-I also came equipped with better camera gear, primes and the Nikon D750 which was solely for the purpose of night time shots.
+I also came equipped with better camera gear, prime lenses and the Nikon D750 camera which was solely for the purpose of night time shots.
 I definitely got what I came for and more.

 Mel: Yes, I am proudly an Accredited Professional Photographer at Associate level with the Australian institute of professional photography (AIPP).
 It is a step I decided to take in regards to my professional future, and through competition in state and national awards, I am growing as a creative professional photographer.

-TP: What aspect of participating in competitions has taught you the most about photography?
+TP: What aspect of participating in photo competitions has taught you the most about photography?
 What advice do you have for anyone thinking of participating in serious photography competitions?

 For anyone who hasn’t entered a competition, the most important thing is to not even look at the prizes on offer.
 Look first at what was awarded last year, and pick accordingly.
 Read about your judges experience and qualifications, and go from there.

 Mel: The talent pool.
 The ideas that other photographers convey through their images.
 I love seeing a great print awarded, talking to the creator and finding out more.
 You don’t get that with online competition, and while it’s harsh, you grow from your failures and make a name for yourself with every success.
 The disappointments come from realising a printing error in the final version, or having a flaw noticed.
-There’s so many variables with a print competition.
+There’s so many variables with a photo print competition.
 It’s thrilling.